quantify-os/quantify-scheduler/docs/tutorials/qblox/How to use.rst

 Here the entry :code:`"backend": "quantify_scheduler.backends.qblox_backend.hardware_compile"` specifies to the scheduler that we are using the Qblox backend (specifically the :func:`~quantify_scheduler.backends.qblox_backend.hardware_compile` function).

 Apart from the :code:`"backend"`, each entry in the dictionary corresponds to a device connected to the setup.
-In the example above, only a
-:ref:`Pulsar QCM <sec-qblox-pulsar>` named :code:`"qcm0"` is specified.
+In the other sections we will look at the specific instrument configurations in more detail.